“This post may contain affiliate links. Please read my disclosure for more info.

 So you’re not investing huge amounts, but Acorns is a great way to trickle money into an emergency fund, or to build savings to fund a larger investment.

-I remember the days of spending mostly cash, coming home with spare change each night.
-Usually when I’d get around to cashing it in, I’d be surprised at the amount.
-So why not let that work for you?
+I remember the days of spending mostly cash, and emptying my pocket change into a jar each night.
+When I’d finally get around to cashing it in, I’d be surprised at the amount.
+So why not just automate that process?

 Acorns checks off two needs: